ssdle/BVAMFPN/README.md

 The structure of FPNformer can be found in mmrotate-1.x/mmrotate/models/necks/fpnformer_retinanet.py

-The structure of BVANFPN can be found in mmrotate-1.x/mmrotate/models/necks/BVAMFPN.py
+The structure of BVAMFPN can be found in mmrotate-1.x/mmrotate/models/necks/BVAMFPN.py

 # Aggregated Attention Architecture Diagram